-**Our trip to Pendine Sands and the south Wales coast is part of a collaboration with Parkdean Resorts for their Coastal Adventures campaign.
+**Parkdean Resorts invited us to explore places to visit in south Wales for their Coastal Adventures campaign.
 We’re working with them to help promote the beauty of Britain’s coastline.**

 Sometimes, you find the best adventures close to home.
 I remember school trips to Pendine Sands, in Carmarthenshire, south Wales, where we would find razor shells, winkles and clams.
-We’d feel the prickle of barnacles as we clambered barefoot over rocks.
-And come home with the smell of salty air in our wind-swept hair.
+Barnacles would prickle our bare feet as we clambered over rocks.
+And we’d come home with the smell of salty air in our wind-swept hair.
 Pendine Sands is an easy beach for young children to navigate.
-And on a hot, sunny day like the one we had at the beginning of August, this stretch of Carmarthenshire coastline is difficult to beat.
+And on a hot, sunny day, this stretch of Carmarthenshire coastline is difficult to beat.

-Whether you’re interested in active sports, history, wildlife or just a dip in the sea, you’ll find lots of things to do near Pendine Sands.
-Here are some places we visited on our family day of #CoastalAdventures.
+Whether you’re interested in active sports, history, wildlife or just a dip in the sea, there are plenty of places to visit in south Wales.
+Here are some destinations we’ve discovered.

 Of all the things to do in Carmarthenshire and Pembrokeshire, playing in the sea has to come pretty close to top of the list.
 And so, when we set off in the morning, our first port of call was Amroth Beach.
 At half a mile long, it’s one of the smaller beaches in the area.
 It’s a good place for straightforward, uncomplicated splashing in the waves.

-To reach the beach we followed a narrow, twisty road, down past the turning for Colby Woodland Garden.
+To reach the beach we followed a narrow, twisty road, down past the turning for Colby Woodland Garden, a National Trust property.
 The morning sunshine glistened on the waves, and we joined the other families jumping around in the sea under the watchful gaze of two lifeguards.

 Beyond an ice cream van and the glorious sea, Amroth doesn’t have other amenities.
 So after an hour of laughter in the waves we said goodbye to the Blue Flag Beach and headed to Pendine, home of Parkdean Resorts’ Pendine Sands Holiday Park.

 Four miles down the road from Amroth, across the county border in Carmarthenshire, Pendine Beach is flat, with eight miles of fine sand.
 Cars are allowed on part of it, and land speed records were made here in the 1920s.
 Visitors can see Babs, one of these record-breaking cars, at the Museum of Speed.
 People who prefer their thrills to be non-motorised can try their hand at land yachting, kite buggying, power kiting, kayaking or horse-riding.

 To get a good view of Pendine, we climbed 241 steps up to the All Wales Coastal Path, which runs along the cliffs.
 Phew!
 The views were extraordinary.
-We could see across to the Gower Peninsula, and although the beach felt busy close to the shops and cafes, from our vantage point we could see just how spacious it really was, with much quieter sections around the edges.
+We could see across to the Gower Peninsula, and although the beach was busy close to the shops and cafes, from our vantage point we could see just how spacious it really was, with much quieter sections around the edges.

 Time to climb back down, and eat some well-earned fish and chips.